DerrickGXD/TechForStartup---Day-2-Workshop/README.md

 4. In `index.js`, implement the GET query for the endpoint "/name" and send the variable **name** back to front end.
 5. Check whether the code is working.
 At `main_page.html`, register a participants.
 Click **Next Page** and you should see **Well Done Anonymous** is replaced with **Well Done {name}**.

+# Additional Reading Materials
+1. You can see more detailed tutorials about using **XMLHTTPRequest** [here](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest).
+2. You can see more detailed tutorials about using **Express.js** [here](https://expressjs.com/en/5x/api.html).
+3. Wondering how to use Node.js for your server?
+Click [here](https://codeburst.io/the-only-nodejs-introduction-youll-ever-need-d969a47ef219)

 # TechForStartup---Day-2-Workshop-2 (Model View Controller)

 # Codes